-Let the data set be a set $X = \{x_1, \ldots, x_n\}$, where x_j is a data vector in the d dimensional euclidean space \mathbb{R}^d .
-A k clustering of X is a partition C of X into k disjoint groups C_i , for $i = 1, \ldots, k$.
-The clustering problem constitutes of the determination of a partition of X which is optimal with respect to a function f that quantifies the goodness of the partition.
+Let the data set comprise a set $X = \{x_1, \ldots, x_n\}$, where x_j is a data vector in the d dimensional Euclidean space \mathbb{R}^d .
+A k clustering of X is a partition C of X into k disjoint groups C_i , for $i = 1, 2, \ldots, k$.
+The clustering problem amounts to the determination of a partition of X which is optimal with respect to a function f that quantifies the goodness of the partition.

-Different statistical functions have been proposed for f [18, 32].
-But in all the previous cases at least a full scan over the dataset is necessary to compute the function value for a specific instance.
+Different statistical functions have been proposed for f [19, 33].
+But in all previous approaches at least a full scan over the dataset is necessary to compute the function value for a specific instance.
 Evolving a population using such a fitness criterion can be expensive in terms of computational cost, compared to k-means like approaches that typically do not require more than 10 to 20 scans of the dataset.